kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Lab-Scenario-Preview/Module12.md

 After completing this lab, you will be able to:

-- Explore the Microsoft Purview compliance center home page and learn to customize the card view and the navigation panel.
+- Explore the Microsoft Purview compliance center

-- Learn about your organization’s compliance posture through Compliance Manager.
+- Compliance posture through Compliance Manager.

 ## Architecture Diagram